vitaly-t/pg-promise/README.md

 At its inception in 2015, this library was only adding promises to the base driver, hence the name `pg-promise`.
 And while the original name was kept, the library's functionality was vastly extended, with promises now being only its tiny part.

-# Support & Sponsorship

-I do free support here and on [StackOverflow](https://stackoverflow.com/questions/tagged/pg-promise).

-And if you want to help this project, I can accept Bitcoin: `1yki7MXMkuDw8qqe5icVdh1GJZSQSzKZp`

 # Documentation